smourier/ActiveN/README.md

 <Import Project="..\ActiveN\ComObjects.targets" />
 ...
 ```
+> ActiveN doesn't use the `EnableComHosting` MSBuild property since it doesn't provide (as of today) the necessary AOT compatibility.

 ### Debug
 Debug builds are standard .NET builds (no AOT publishing, but AOT compatibility is checked) for easier debugging and faster iteration.